nginx/unit-docs/source/configuration.rst

         ``"php 7"``, PHP 7.0.23 will be used as the latest version available.

     * - ``processes`` (optional)
-      - Number of application processes.
+      - An integer or an object.
+Integer value configures a static number of application processes.
+Object accepts dynamic process management
+        settings: ``max``, ``spare``, and ``idle_timeout``.
+For details, see :ref:`app-proc-management`.

-        By default 1 process is used.
+        The default value is 1.

     * - ``working_directory`` (optional)
       - Working directory for the application.